-Transport means independence - getting us to college, work, the doctor, a friend's house.
-And accessible transport can transform someone’s life.
+Transport means independence - getting us to college, work, the doctor, a friend's house - and accessible transport can transform someone’s life.

 That means clear signs and timetables, easy-read information, trained customer-facing staff, and accessible toilets, priority seating and ramps.

 Without these accessible services, life can be a lot more difficult.
-For many people with a learning disability and their carers, the barriers to travel are still up.

 Most people with a learning disability cannot drive, and many families with a disabled child do not have a car.
 Good transport links can quite simply be the difference between living independently and not.

 Reliable accessible transport services make it possible to get to a job, get to doctor's appointments, go to a day centre, meet friends in town - without depending on support workers, friends or family.

 How to get the support you need